2024 Ministry Updates

 Global Outreach

-Afghan Resettlement
+WISH Afghan Resettlement

 Conversational English Classes

 Conversational English classes take place from September to November every Fall and February to April every Spring weekly on Saturday mornings.
 In Fall 2022, there were 79 ESL students registered.
 In Spring 2023, there were 64 students registered.
 This was also the period of time when we were in the search process for our new missions director.
 Therefore, All ESL classes this year were totally operated by our amazing team of 17 dedicated, hardworking volunteers with wonderful support from our ministry coordinator, Katarina skipper.
-It is amazing to think about 143 people seeking to learn English coming to church of the Saviour each week for education….and at the same time building friendships with Christians and experiencing the love of Christ!
+It is amazing to think about 143 people seeking to learn English coming to church of the Saviour each week for education… and at the same time building friendships with Christians and experiencing the love of Christ!

-Kids Ministry
+Kids Ministry *

 Our Kids' ministry team is blessed to work with all our kids and their families in our church and community.
 We get to love our kids every week, during Sunday School, at AWANA on Tuesdays, and our yearly events & summer camps!
 Their energy, curiosity, and enthusiasm can be contagious!